TELL-Seq: Long-Read Sequencing for All

 Long-range sequencing information is required for haplotype phasing, de novo assembly and structural variation detection.
 Current long-read sequencing technologies can provide valuable long-range information but at a high cost with low accuracy and high DNA input requirement.

-Our partner Universal Sequencing Technology have developed a single-tube Transposase Enzyme Linked Long-read Sequencing (TELL-seqTM) technology ( Chen et al., Genome Research, June 2020 ), which enables a low-cost, high-accuracy and high-throughput short-read second-generation sequencer to generate over 100 kb long-range sequencing information with as little as 0.1 ng input material.
+Our partner Universal Sequencing Technology have developed the single-tube Transposase Enzyme Linked Long-read Sequencing (TELL-seqTM) technology ( Chen et al., Genome Research, June 2020 ), which enables a low-cost, high-accuracy and high-throughput short-read second-generation sequencer to generate over 100 kb long-range sequencing information with as little as 0.1 ng input material.
+And all of this without the requirement for any additional costly devices.

 • de novo genome assembly